-We found that the County needed improvements in certain controls and reported 7 findings over areas including the awarding of economic development monies, supervisor travel expenditures, financial statement preparation, capital assets management, information technology systems, and lines of credit for political subdivisions.
+We found that the County needed improvements in certain controls and reported 7 findings over areas including the awarding of economic development monies, supervisor travel and purchasing card expenditures, financial statement preparation, capital assets management, and information technology systems.
 Notably, because the County lacked policies and procedures over financial statement preparation, the County's financial and federal compliance reports were not completed in time to meet the federal deadline of 9 months after fiscal year-end.